Diniz's Peninsula firm gets second board seat at France's Carrefour

-PARIS, June 15 Carrefour shareholders on Thursday voted to grant a second board seat to Peninsula, the family holding company of Brazilian billionaire Abilio Diniz, who is the French retailer's third-largest shareholder.
+PARIS, June 15 (Reuters) - Carrefour shareholders on Thursday voted to grant a second board seat to Peninsula, the family holding company of Brazilian billionaire Abilio Diniz, who is the French retailer's third-largest shareholder.

 More than 79 percent of votes cast at Carrefour's annual shareholders' meeting approved the resolution relating to the appointment of Flavia Buarque de Almeida, who is a partner at the Peninsula firm.